The weather is warming up. That means construction crews are ready to hit the roads.

 "Workers will be flagging traffic, but its going to be the normal dusty, dirty construction site," Czarnecki said.
 "There will be some traffic headaches."

-He advised those going to St. John the Evangelist parish and school to enter from Lincoln and Jefferson Streets.
+He advised those going to and school to enter from Lincoln and Jefferson Streets.

 There will be times when people in the area are without water as they are connected to the new water main, Czarnecki added.